-Nearly every restaurant welcomes families these days, starting, most likely, with the one in your hotel.
+Most restaurants welcome families, starting, most likely, with the one in your hotel.
 Cafes at sightseeing attractions are always a safe bet, and so are these:

-Ted’s Bulletin -- This boisterous, laid-back place in the Barracks Row section of Capitol Hill welcomes children of all ages with a retro menu of comfort food, like grilled cheese, Pop-Tarts, mac and cheese, and tomato soup.
+Ted’s Bulletin: This boisterous, laid-back place in the Barracks Row section of Capitol Hill (and its twin at 1818 14th St. NW) welcomes children of all ages with a retro menu of comfort food, such as grilled cheese, Pop-Tarts (called “Ted’s Tarts”), mac and cheese, and tomato soup.
 Breakfast is served all day, so that might decide things right there.
-Or how about this: thick and creamy milkshakes in awesome flavors like Oreo and Heath bar almond.
-There’s always a lot going on here, so you never have to worry about your children making too much noise.
-Prices: breakfast $9–$13, lunch $10–$15, dinner $14–$25.
-Milkshakes are $6.49 each.
+But the kids' menu offers seven choices, PB&J to buttered pasta, each priced at $5.99.
+Or how about this: thick and creamy milkshakes ($8.99) in awesome flavors like Oreo and S’mores?
+There’s always a lot going on here, so you never have to worry about your children being too noisy.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.